0xflair/contracts-examples/react/custom-tiered-sales/README.md

 3. Implement the minting widget depending on your preferred customizability:

-   - Easiest approach with minimum customizability you can copy the code within [App.tsx](./src/App.tsx).
+   - If you need control over each element you can copy and customize the code within [App.tsx](./src/App.tsx).
-   - To have your own layout you can use individual components as in [TieredSalesMintingSection.tsx](https://github.com/flair-sdk/typescript/blob/main/packages/react/src/modules/finance/tiered-sales/sections/TieredSalesMintingSection.tsx)
+   - To use a ready-made component for basic minting functionality you can use [TieredSalesMintingSection.tsx](https://github.com/flair-sdk/typescript/blob/main/packages/react/src/modules/finance/tiered-sales/sections/TieredSalesMintingSection.tsx) component (it has Mint count, Mint button, Statuses, and loading bar)

 4. _(optional)_ If you're using Webpack 5 (e.g. React v17+) you need to manually configure Buffer for Coinbase wallet to work: